joakimsigvald/XspecT/README.md

 ## 6. Guidelines

 ### 6.1 Recommended test structure

-Based on the way Xunit and XspecT work and on experience using it, this is an opinionated recommendation on how to structure your tests using XspecT.
+Based on the way xUnit and XspecT work and on experience using it, this is an opinionated recommendation on how to structure your tests using XspecT.
 The goal of these conventions is to keep specifications readable, navigable, and aligned with production structure as test suites grow.

 1. Mimic the folder structure of your production code to be tested